krancour/brignext/PROPOSAL.md

 ### Summary of Proposed Changes

-The architecture described earlier in this document should enable remediation of all issues cited as rational for a major release.
+The architecture described earlier in this document should enable remediation of all issues cited as rationale for a major release.

 Proposed changes of note include (but are not limited to):